rajatjain1997/Layered-3D-Graphs/README.md

 - source = *The node from which the link orginates*
 - destination = *The node on which the link ends*

-Once prepared, the data file can be placed in the docker container's **data** volume and can be plotted by visiting the web interface at
+Once prepared, the data file can be placed in the docker container's **data** volume (bound at *$HOME/Layered-3D-Graphs/data*) and can be plotted by visiting the web interface at

 	localhost:8000/?data="FILE_NAME"

 Layered-3D-Graphs has been tested with more than 30000 nodes and 70000 edges!
 It's easy to plot big graphs!

+## UI

+Once plotting is completed, Layered-3D-Graphs offers a simple web-interface which allows the user to search and plot the dependecies and parents of each node in the graph by either doing a **full test search** or by **clicking any node in the graph**.
+The results, once computed, are available in a sub-graph.

+Both the graphs and the subgraphs are fully interactive and support the search functionality.

+The graph is persistently stored in a database inside the container.
+Therefore, it can be generated again without recalculations by visiting

+	localhost:4000

 ## Backend Design